-Now the methodology in Figure 9 is implemented.
+Now, the methodology in Fig. 9 is implemented.
 Since the cylinder is still a fairly simple shape, manual algorithms are used to populate the surface.
-For the end discs, a gold section spiral is utilized much like for populating the spheres in Figure 3, while on the circumference of the body, a hexagonal packing is implemented.
-Maxwell is used to determine that the self capacitance of the cylinder in space is
+For the end discs, a gold section spiral is used much likely for populating the spheres in Fig. 3, while on the circumference of the body, hexagonal packing is implemented.
+Maxwell3D is used to determine that the self-capacitance of the cylinder in space is

-$$C{\text{cylinder}} = 1.0616 \times 10^{-10} \frac{C}{V}$$ (16)
+$$C{\text{cylinder}} = 1.0616 \times 10^{-10} \frac{C}{V}.$$ (20)

-This is used to fit the optimal sphere radius, resulting in Figure 11, which shows the packing parameter γ as a function of the total number of spheres n in the cylinder model.
-Clearly, the optimal γ values do not match those for the sphere in Figure 4.
+This is used to fit the optimal sphere radius, resulting in Fig. 11, which shows the packing parameter $\gamma$ as a function of the total number of spheres n in the cylinder model.
+Clearly, the optimal $\gamma$ values do not match those for the sphere in Fig. 4.
 For this reason, R must be fit for a specific sphere distribution to match the capacitance of a given model shape.